mailgun/documentation/source/user_manual.rst

     X-Mailgun-Variables                       Use this header to attach a custom JSON data to the message.
                                               See :ref:`manual-customdata` for more information.
     X-Mailgun-Delivery-Time-Optimize-Period   Toggles STO on a per-message basis.
 String should be set to the number of hours in [0-                                                 9]+h format.
 See :ref:`Sending a message with STO` for details.
     X-Mailgun-Time-Zone-Localize              Toggles TZO on a per-message basis.
-String should be set to preferred delivery time in                                                 HH:mm or hh:mmaa format, where HH:mm is used for 24 hour format without AM/PM and                                                       hh:mm:aa is used for 12 hour format with AM/PM.
+String should be set to preferred delivery time in                                                 HH:mm or hh:mmaa format, where HH:mm is used for 24 hour format without AM/PM and                                                       hh:mmaa is used for 12 hour format with AM/PM.
 See :ref:`Sending a message with TZO` for 					             details.

     ========================================= ============================================================